Saint Vincent and the Grenadines entry requirements for Ghana passport holders

 Hotel booking or host invitation

-Carry a copy of your hotel reservation or a letter of invitation from your host.
-Officers rarely ask for it, but having it avoids delays if they do.Recommended
+Carry a printed or digital copy of your hotel reservation, hostel booking, or a letter of invitation from your host.
+Officers may ask where you're staying, especially if you arrive without a clear itinerary.Recommended

 Proof of funds